MohamedEl-naagar/Sar7a-App/README.md

 2. Use the API endpoints to send and receive messages anonymously.

 ## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request with your changes.
+.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+.

 ## Contact
-For questions or feedback, please contact Mohamed Elnagar at example@example.com.
+For questions or feedback, please contact Mohamed Elnagar at mohamednegoo5@gmail.com.

-## Acknowledgements
-- Special thanks to [name] for inspiration.